What is BME?

 Au, Chun Ki Franklin

 “I am honour to be part of BME family of CUHK.
 BME, as an inter-disciplinary subject, offers us abounding scientific research opportunities and a wonderful learning platform.
 We not only benefit from receiving forefront knowledges in the engineering and medical world through the undergraduate study, but also broaden our horizon on the cutting-edge world biomedical technology.
 Biomedical Engineering of CUHK has also enlightened my creativity on various medical devices and technologies since I met those passionate professors.
 With their unreserved assistance, I invented my first medical device on the area of stroke rehabilitation recently.
 Such device also leads me to win the Golden Technopreneur Award 2017 of Hong Kong Science & Technology Park Corporation (HKSTPC).
-Biomedical engineering of CUHK prepares me to be a highly-qualified professional in this booming sector and I look forward to contributing myself into this challenging industry in the future.”
+Biomedical engineering of CUHK prepares me to be a highly-qualified professional in this booming sector.”

 How to arrange a School Talk?